TileDB-Inc/TileDB-Go/README.md

 ## Example Usage

 Below is a small example using vfs functionality.
-Additionale examples are provided in the GoDoc documentation.
+Additional examples are provided in the GoDoc documentation.

 ```golang